mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 ![](wisconsindata-1.png)

 The last column **class* indicates the class of the sample, 0 for non-malignant and 1 for malignant.
 The scikit-learn library has high level and simple to use utilities for reading CSV (spreadsheet) data and for preparing the data for training and testing.
 I don't use these utilities here because I am reusing the data loading code from the later deep learning example.

+We will use the Pandas library and if you have not used Pandas before you might want to reference the [Pandas documentation]().
+Here is a summary of why Pandas is generally useful: it is a popular Python library for data manipulation and analysis that provides data structures and data analysis tools for working with structured data (often spreadsheet data).
+One of the key data structures in Pandas is the DataFrame, which is a two-dimensional table of data with rows and columns.

+A DataFrame is essentially a labeled, two-dimensional array, where each column has a name and each row has an index.
+DataFrames are similar to tables in a relational database or data in a spreadsheet.
+They can be created from a variety of data sources such as CSV, Excel, SQL databases, or even Python lists and dictionaries.
+They can also be transformed, cleaned, and manipulated using a wide range of built-in methods and functionalities.

+Pandas DataFrames provide a lot of functionalities to handle and process data.
+The most common ones are:

+- Indexing: data can be selected by its label or index.
+- Filtering: data can be filtered by any condition.
+- Grouping: data can be grouped by any column.
+- Merging and joining: data can be joined or merged with other data.
+- Data type conversion: data can be converted to any data type.
+- Handling missing data: data can be filled or dropped based on any condition.

+DataFrames are widely used in data science and machine learning projects for loading, cleaning, processing, and analyzing data.
+They are also used for data visualization, data preprocessing, and feature engineering tasks.

 Listing of **load_data.py**: